 Sample Our Newsletter From "Four Things You Need to Train Your Horse," Issue 1, part 1 of our FREE monthly newsletter

-Re: horse owner resource
+Re: horse behavior problems

 Training a horse is pretty simple.
 It's four things: motivator, spot, direction, reward.
 That's all training a horse is.
 First, motivation.
 Do you have a job?
 What if I asked you to quit your job?
 What if I said I was going to hire you and give you two bucks an hour.
 Would you do it?
 Working with a horse is very similar.
 You're asking the horse to quit his job and come work for you.
 His job as you begin training is to get out of that arena as fast as he can, or to get back to that stall or to a buddy horse or find food.
 They have all kinds of jobs - and their jobs keep changing.